ROOTBABU/rootbabu.github.io/docs/assets/markdown/basics/globally-available-variables.md

 Following example shows how the global variable can store and retrieve the miner's address that mined a particular block on the blockchain.

-We define global variables such as `minerAddress of type address`, `blockDifficulty of type 256-bit unsigned integer`, `blockGasLimit of type 256-bit unsigned integer`, `blockNumber of type 256-bit unsigned integer`, `blockTimestamp of type 256-bit unsigned integer` and functions such as `setMinerAddress`, `setBlockDifficulty`, `setBlockGasLimit`, `setBlockNumber`, `setBlockTimestamp` to set the value of the variables respectively.
+We define global variables such as `minerAddress of type address`, `blockGasLimit of type 256-bit unsigned integer`, `blockNumber of type 256-bit unsigned integer`, `blockTimestamp of type 256-bit unsigned integer` and functions such as `setMinerAddress`, `setBlockGasLimit`, `setBlockNumber`, `setBlockTimestamp` to set the value of the variables respectively.

  <center><img class="image" src="./assets/images/set-block-global-variables.JPG"></center>
  <b><center class="img-label"></center></b>

 To set the value of the `minerAddress` variable, we call the `setMinerAddress` function, which sets the value of the `minerAddress` variable to the current block's coinbase, which is accessed using the `block.coinbase` global variable.

-To set the value of the `blockDifficulty` variable, we call the `setBlockDifficulty` function, which sets the value of the `blockDifficulty variable` to the current block's difficulty, which is accessed using the `block.difficulty` global variable.

 To set the value of the `blockGasLimit` variable, we call the `setBlockGasLimit` function, which sets the value of the `blockGasLimit` variable to the current block's gas limit, which is accessed using the `block.gaslimit` global variable.